 TL;DR

-• Value delivery model is the first structural classification that should happen.
-Get it wrong and the next 9 Product DNA dimensions wobble with it.
+• Value delivery model is the structural classification that should happen first.
+Get it wrong and activation, pricing, PLG fit, and content all wobble with it.

-• There are 5 useful models: workflow tool, system of record, intelligence layer, automation platform, and infrastructure.
+• There are 5 useful models: workflow tool, system of record, intelligence layer, automation platform, and infrastructure — each with different natural defaults.

-• Each model carries different defaults for activation, pricing, moat, and content.
+• Each model carries different defaults for activation speed, moat type, pricing logic, and content strategy.
 A system of record should not run a workflow tool's playbook.

 Most companies answer the wrong question first.

 Ask what kind of product they have and they tell you the feature set, the buyer persona, or the category they want to win.
-What they often skip is the structural layer: what kind of value-delivery model is this thing actually built on?
+What they skip is the structural layer underneath all of that: what kind of value-delivery mechanism is this product actually built on?

-That matters because value delivery model quietly constrains everything else.
-A system of record has slower activation, different pricing logic, and a different moat than a workflow tool.
+That structural classification matters because it quietly constrains everything else.
+A system of record has slower activation, different pricing logic, and a different competitive moat than a workflow tool — by design, not by execution failure.
 An intelligence layer should not run infrastructure messaging.
 An automation platform should not assume the same buying path as a lightweight scheduling tool.

-Value delivery model is the dimension that makes the rest of Product DNA legible.
+Value delivery model is the classification that makes the rest of Product DNA legible.

 "If you misclassify what kind of product it is structurally, you will usually spend the next year optimizing the wrong motion."